 Take a potato from the pot, hold in a tea towel and squeeze to test how soft it is.
 When you can easily make a dent in the potato it is ready.
 Remove the potatoes from the water.
 It is better for them to be overdone than underdone.

 Peel the potatoes one by one and place them in a large flat dish.
 You can use a potato press or fork to mash the potatoes until there are no lumps left.

-Add the egg, oil, Parmigiano, seaweed and flour into the potato dish and mix it together with your hands. *tip- if you have rice flour or potato starch to cover your hands it is much easier to mix and roll the gnocchi*
+Add the egg, oil, Parmigiano, seaweed and flour into the potato dish and mix it together with your hands.
+If you have rice flour or potato starch to cover your hands with, it is much easier to mix and roll the gnocchi.